 School of Sport and Wellbeing

-Greenbank Building, GR153
+Greenbank Building, GR250

-From an applied perspective, Howie is an Advanced PGA Professional golf coach and member of the British Association of Sport and Exercise Sciences.
+From an applied perspective, Howie is an Advanced PGA Professional golf coach, Accredited BASES Sport and Exercise Scientist and Chartered Scientist (the Science Council).
 Reflecting these roles, he has coached and/or provided consultancy across several sports including; golf, archery, motor sport, cricket, rugby union and clay pigeon shooting.

 Carson, H.J., & Collins, D. (2016).
 The fourth dimension: A motoric perspective on the anxiety–performance relationship.
 International Review of Sport and Exercise Psychology, 9(1), 1–21. doi:10.1080/1750984X.2015.1072231

 Collins, L., Carson, H.J., & Collins, D. (2016).
 Metacognition and professional judgement and decision making: Importance, application and evaluation.
 International Sport Coaching Journal, 3(3), 355–361. doi:10.1123/iscj.2016-0037